ozmendelsohn/genai-content-labeling-system/memory-bank/activeContext.md

         - **Show Selected Filter**: Toggle to view only currently selected indicators for easy review
         - **Category Progress Tracking**: Each section shows "X/Y selected" count for clear progress visibility
         - **Visual Category Icons**: Each category has meaningful icons (📝 for Content Quality, ✍️ for Writing Style, etc.)
-        - **Expand All Button**: Quick action to open all relevant sections at once
         - **Color-Coded Selection**: AI indicators use red theme, Human indicators use green theme
         - **Responsive Tag Layout**: Tags wrap naturally and look clean on all screen sizes
-    *   **Technical Implementation**:
-        - Created `IndicatorTag` component for individual indicator display
-        - Created `CategorySection` component for collapsible category management
-        - Added state management for search, expansion, and filtering
-        - Implemented category metadata with icons and color themes
-        - Added comprehensive filtering and search functionality
-    *   **Benefits**: Much more intuitive and pleasant to work with large numbers of indicators

 *   **Critical Labeling Screen Bug Fix (Latest):**
     *   Fixed `currentLabelerId is not defined` JavaScript error that was preventing the labeling screen from loading.